Red White and Blue Cupcakes

 Bake according to package directions, typically at 350°F (175°C) for about 18 minutes.

 Make the frosting: While the cupcakes cool, prepare the frosting.
 In a stand mixer, beat the butter on medium speed until light and fluffy.
-Add the vanilla extract and powdered sugar, mixing on medium-high speed until smooth and airy, scraping down the sides as needed.
+Add the almond extract and powdered sugar, mixing on medium-high speed until smooth and airy, scraping down the sides as needed.

 If the frosting is too thick, mix in 1–2 tablespoons of heavy whipping cream until you reach the desired consistency.